 We can see all of these service instances in all different stages inside the BizTalk Server Administration Console:

-The problem with the admin console is that it needs manual intervention to check all of this information, so we need to keep clicking F5 each time we want to check them.
-That is not an effective monitoring operation and quite a waste of human resource time.
-Of course, there are several other ways to archive this goal:
+The problem with the admin console is that it requires manual intervention to check all this information, so we have to keep clicking F5 each time we want to check it.
+That is not an effective monitoring operation and quite a waste of human resources.
+Of course, there are several other ways to achieve this goal:

 Well, here is how you do a simple SQL query to extract active (running) service instances: